rock-hu/minor-projects/openharmony-sig/ohos_react_native/docs/en/common-development-scenarios.md

           }),
         },
       };
-      /* Call the mergeConfig function to merge the default configuration, HarmonyOS configuration, and custom configurations into a final configuration and export it for the Metro Bundler to use.*/ module.exports = mergeConfig(
+      /* Call the mergeConfig function to merge the default configuration, OpenHarmony configuration, and custom configurations into a final configuration and export it for the Metro Bundler to use.*/ module.exports = mergeConfig(
         getDefaultConfig(__dirname),
         createHarmonyMetroConfig({